Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Background

 \subsection{Stable Fixtures and Other Generalisations}

-\textcite{Irving2007} introduced the {\sc Stable Fixtures} problem ({\sc sf}), a many-to-many extension of {\sc sr} in which each agent has an integral capacity indicating the maximum number of agents that they can be paired with in a feasible matching.
+Irving and Scott \cite{Irving2007} introduced the {\sc Stable Fixtures} problem ({\sc sf}), a many-to-many extension of {\sc sr} in which each agent has an integral capacity indicating the maximum number of agents that they can be paired with, and showed that Irving's algorithm can be extended to find a stable matching or determine that none exist in $O(n^2)$ time \cite{Irving2007}.
 Interesting phenomena in {\sc sf} that do not occur in {\sc sr} were illustrated by \textcite{matchup}.
-Somewhat surprisingly, though, Irving's algorithm can be extended to find a stable matching or determine that none exist in $O(n^2)$ time \cite{Irving2007}.
-The problem instance and stability criteria are defined formally as follows.
+Problem instances and our stability criteria are defined formally as follows.